luisgarciacheckmarx/cxsast_consolidated_report/docs/INSTALLATION.md

 # Installation

-In order to install the **CxSAST Consolidated Report** utility please follow the instructions described bellow:

-## Installing from distribution files

-## Building and installing from source code
+To get started with **CxSAST Consolidated Report** you just need to download the latest relase and execute the `.exe` file.